 01 of 06

 These little flavored rice balls are made with sushi rice, but the rice is not fanned and seasoned with rice vinegar and sugar as it is in sushi-making; instead, the rice is simply salted lightly.

 02 of 06

+The most common soup in Japan is miso soup.
+Seasoned with miso (soybean paste), this umami broth is quick and easy to make.
+As an added bonus, is very nutritious.
 The broth is based on dashi soup stock that is made of niboshi (dried baby sardines), kombu (dried kelp), katsuobushi (thin shavings of dried and smoked bonito, aka skipjack tuna), or hoshi-shiitake (dried shiitake).
-Cubes of tofu add a welcome silky texture; miso soup is also delicious with the addition of scallions, garlic, kale, cabbage, or mushroom.
+Cubes of tofu add a welcome silky texture.
+Miso soup is also delicious (and heartier) with the addition of scallions, garlic, kale, cabbage, or mushroom.

 03 of 06

 Kushiyaki is a Japanese culinary term that refers to any food that is skewered and grilled.
 In this recipe for beef kushiyaki, flank steak is thinly sliced, marinated in a mixture of sugar, soy sauce, sake, ginger, garlic, and sesame seeds, and then quickly grilled.
 The dish is perfect for a crowd and is reminiscent of teriyaki beef without too much sweetness.

 04 of 06

 Gyudon is an immensely popular rice bowl dish in Japan.
 Steamed rice is topped with beef and onions that have been simmered in sake and soy sauce.
 The balance of sweet and savory ingredients complements the flavors of beef and onions.
 Sometimes a raw egg or a poached egg (tomago) is placed on top.
-It's a quick, easy meal that's perfect for a cold winter night at home.Continue to 5 of 7 below.
+It's a quick, easy meal that's perfect for a cold winter night at home.Continue to 5 of 6 below.

 05 of 06

-In Japanese, sakamushi is a clear soup; asari means clam and "no" means "of," so although it translates to a clear soup of clams, the recipe is essentially steamed clams—the ingredients called for are just clams, water, and salt.
+In Japanese, sakamushi is a clear soup; asari means clam and "no" means "of," so although it translates to a clear soup of clams, the recipe is essentially steamed clams.
+The ingredients called for are just clams, water, and salt.
 A garnish of lemon peel adds freshness and complements the very flavorful short-necked clams.

 Once the water comes to a boil, you simply add the clams and cook until they open.
 Place four to five clams in each bowl, spoon over some broth, and add a piece of lemon peel.

 06 of 06